jonashackt/crossplane-training/05-configuration-packages.md

 Run `kubectl get crossplane` and after applying the new Configuration here, there should appear all the Compositions and XRDs.

-## 5.7 Create a new Configuration Package Version and install it into the management cluster
+## (Optional) 5.7 Create a new Configuration Package Version and install it into the management cluster

 Change something in your Composition to change and then build a new Package using Crossplane CLI.
 Publish the Package to the GitHub Container Registry and install it to the management cluster.